raspberrypi/style-guide/style-guide.md

 *   cm – centimetre.
 Use a space between the number and cm. *My thumb measures 4 cm.*
 *   codebase
 *   codec – coder/decoder
+*   CoderDojo - can refer to the network of coding clubs that we run, or to a particular club that is part of the CoderDojo network
 *   command line
 *   Commodore 64 (computer)
 *   Commodore Amiga – shorten to Amiga after first use